Bullet: Modern bullets

 The next important change in the history of the rifle bullet occurred in 1882, when Lieutenant Colonel Eduard Rubin, director of the Swiss Army Laboratory at Thun, invented the copper-jacketed bullet — an elongated bullet with a lead core in a copper jacket.
-It was also small bore (7.5 and 8 mm) and it is the precursor of the 8 mm Lebel bullet adopted for the smokeless powder ammunition of the Lebel Model 1886 rifle.
+It was also small bore (7.5 and 8 mm) and is the precursor of the 8 mm Lebel bullet adopted for the smokeless powder ammunition of the Lebel Model 1886 rifle.
 The surface of lead bullets fired at high velocity may melt from the hot gases behind and friction within the bore.
-Because copper has a higher melting point, and greater specific heat capacity, and higher hardness, copper-jacketed bullets allow greater muzzle velocities.
+Because copper has a higher melting point, greater specific heat capacity, and higher hardness, copper-jacketed bullets allow greater muzzle velocities.